nils-ohlmeier/rtcstats/README.md

 # Jitsi rtcstats client
 Rtcstats client [fork](https://github.com/fippo/rtcstats) tailored for jitsi-meet integration.
+Server repository can be found here [rtcstats-servers](https://github.com/jitsi/rtcstats-server).

 ## Description
 The rtcstats ecosystem consists of a javascript client library which sends statistics and a node.js server which gathers and processes them.